Sales analytics is the technique of understanding the past and the future predicaments of the sales to manage its performance.

 Sales analytics reports and dashboards

-Sales analytics is tricky when it comes to data transparency.
+Sales specific data analytics is tricky when it comes to data transparency.
 The sales analytics team can use tools and platforms to show actionable data on a sales dashboard which will be direct, insightful and will give a clear message.

 Focus areas to track for meaningful sales analytics